sidecartridge/sidecart-site-dev-docs/how_to.md

 {: .note }
 The SidecarT bord does not support HTTPS at the moment.
 Make sure to disable HTTPS and use HTTP only.

+{: .note }
+The SidecarT board also only supports access through port 80 and without proxy.
+Make sure to configure your server accordingly.

+{: .note }

 - [Apache](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-20-04)
 - [Nginx](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-20-04)
 - [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteHosting.html)

 ### Create the `roms.json` file